 During a routine visit to his doctor, Tosti mentioned seeing blood in his stool.
 His family physician immediately referred him for a colonoscopy.
 The results were devastating.
 Tosti received a diagnosis of stage 3 colorectal cancer—the third leading cause of cancer-related deaths.

-After the diagnosis, Tosti’s treatment included rounds of chemotherapy and radiation to reduce a large tumor before Toyooki Sonoda, MD, chief of the Division of Colorectal Surgery in the Department of Surgery at NYU Long Island School of Medicine, performed a complex surgical procedure to remove it.
+After the diagnosis, Tosti’s treatment included rounds of chemotherapy and radiation to reduce a large tumor before Toyooki Sonoda, MD, chief of the Division of Colon and Rectal Surgery in the Department of Surgery at NYU Long Island School of Medicine, performed a complex surgical procedure to remove it.
 The procedure helped Tosti avoid a permanent colostomy and reflects how the hospital’s highly specialized rectal cancer team works together to achieve the best outcomes.

 “The cancer had progressed to the stage where the patient had a substantial tumor in a location that made it difficult to remove,” said Dr. Sonoda, who is also a member of NYU Langone’s Perlmutter Cancer Center.
 “Preserving the anal sphincter is always challenging in a narrow pelvis.”